krmttr/CS-210-Project/README.md

 ## Acknowledgments

-I would like to express our gratitude to our instructor and teaching assistants for their guidance and support throughout this project.
+I would like to express my gratitude to CS 210 course instructor Onur Varol, and teaching assistants for their guidance and support throughout this project.

 For any inquiries, please contact with me!

-Thank you for visiting our repository!
+Thank you for visiting this repository!